 An apprenticeship can allow you to build the career you want and avoid any of the cons of student life – the student debt often being the biggest disadvantage.
 As an apprentice engineer, you will be able to explore the world of engineering and learn hands on, whilst earning the money you want for independence.
 Mechanical engineering offers a huge range of skills to learn.
 You can go into your place of work and learn on the job, for some people, this may be the only way they want to learn and can create fantastic opportunities for your future career in engineering.

 Mechanical engineering offers a wide range of sectors

 Mechanical engineering is more than meets the eye, the industry can be broken down into sub-industries and there are so many possibilities for your career, including but not limited to.

 - Aerospace Engineering

 - Biomedical Engineering

 - Railway Engineering

-There are so many possibilities for a mechanical engineer apprentice, I couldn’t begin to list them all.
+Apprenticeships can be available at all different kinds of expertise level, from intermediate all the way up to degree level.
+There are so many possibilities for a mechanical engineer apprentice, I couldn’t even begin to list them all.
 Mechanical engineers can end up working in industry, universities, government – another endless list of opportunities.
 There will always be advances in the technology these professionals use, so you will be doing impactful work and making a difference in the industry.
-This trade will result in a full work life, you will never be bored.
-If you’d like to see some of the mechanical engineering jobs E&T Jobs currently have to offer, click here.

 Why Mechanical engineering?